Originally published April 25, 2019, updated June 8, 2021

 Whether you’re a B2B business upgrading your existing website, building it from scratch, or already using a B2B eCommerce platform, make sure you can support the following B2B capabilities.

-Let’s take a look at the most important B2B eCommerce features to streamline sales productivity and improve the customer experience.
+Let’s take a look at the most important B2B eCommerce features as well as marketplace website features to streamline sales productivity and improve the customer experience.

 In B2B, customers tend to be different users with different job titles and responsibilities.
 That’s why it’s important to ensure that users have access to only the information needed to perform their work and nothing more.
 Typically, there is always an admin user who can create other customer users and grant permissions to buyers and non-authorized users.